ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

   </figcaption>
 </figure>

 That line is funny on the surface.
-It is also a little devastating.
+It is also a subtly devastating.
 Beauty does not just attract.
 It absolves.
 It buys forgiveness.
 It delays judgement.
 It makes people complicit.

 ## Basil, shame, and the portrait in the attic